Hermon Thorp

-Herman S. Thorp (first name also Hermon, last name also Thorpe; January 19, 1809 – February 7, 1892) was an American farmer from Bristol or Cypress, Wisconsin, who served as a Free Soil Party member of the Wisconsin State Assembly from Racine County, and a Republican member of the Wisconsin State Senate from the 8th District (Kenosha County).
+Hermon Stiles Thorp (January 19, 1809 – February 7, 1892) was an American farmer, politician, and Wisconsin pioneer.
+He was one of the earliest American settlers in what is now Kenosha County, Wisconsin.
+He represented Kenosha County for one term in the Wisconsin State Assembly (1849), and later for two years in the Wisconsin Senate (1862, 1863).
+Politically, he was originally a member of the Democratic Party, but served in the Assembly as a Free Soiler, then joined the Republican Party when that party was organized in the 1850s.
+Thorp's first name was often spelled "Herman", and his last name was sometimes spelled "Thorpe".

+Thorp's eldest son, Frederick O. Thorp, also served in the Wisconsin Senate, and served in the Senate during same terms as Hermon; this is the only known case of a father and son serving together in the same chamber of the Wisconsin Legislature at the same time.

 Background

 Thorp was born in Connecticut in 1809, and moved to Wisconsin in 1839, settling at Bristol.

 On September 3, 1844, he served as a delegate from Bristol to the Racine County Democratic Party Convention.

 Assembly service

 He served one term in the Assembly (the Second [1849] Session of the State Legislature, which convened on January 10, 1849, and adjourned April 2, 1849) from southern Racine County (the towns of Brighton, Bristol, Paris, Salem and Wheatland) as a Free Soiler, succeeding Democrat Elias Woodworth, Jr. At that time Thorp was living in or near Bristol.
 He was succeeded in the 1850 session by fellow Free Soiler George M. Robinson.